Registration and qualification

 In principle, a distinction first has to be made between UAS operator and remote pilot.

 A UAS operator intends to operate a drone.
 A remote pilot, on the other hand, is the person who actually controls the flight of the drone.
 If private individuals are operating a drone, the operator and the remote pilot are the same person.

-Pursuant to section 66a(3) of the LuftVG (German only), UAS operators are obliged to register with the Federal Aviation Office (LBA) if they want to operate a drone with a take-off mass of more than 249 g.
+Pursuant to section 66a(3) of the LuftVG (German only), UAS operators with main residence in Germany are obliged to register with the Federal Aviation Office (LBA) if they want to operate a drone with a take-off mass of more than 249 g.
 Registration is also necessary to operate drones weighing less than 250 g equipped with a sensor to collect personal data, such as a (video, photo, infrared) camera, microphone etc..

 Natural person / Private individual

 After being registered as operator, every UAS operator receives an electronic registration number (e-ID).
 Only one e-ID is assigned per person in order to ensure unique identification.
 All drones belonging to that person are then marked with this number.

 As a remote pilot in the ‘open’ category, you are obliged to obtain the EU certificate of competency (A1/A3) or the EU certificate of remote pilot competency (A2).
 Such proof of competency must be available before the first UAS flight, provided the UAS has a maximum take-off mass (MTOM) of at least 250g.
 Below 250 g MTOM, no proof of competencyy is required, but completion of the EU certificate of competency (A1/A3) is recommended.

 EU certificate of competency (A1/A3)